mopidy/mopidy/docs/config.rst

     Sets the minimum buffer size of the GStreamer playbin.
 If you experience buffering/stuttering, it may help to increase this.
 If you experience latency when changing tracks, lower this value.
-    A value of 0 seems to work fine, then the minimum buffer size seems to be determined by min_buffer_duration.
+    If set to zero, the minimum buffer size will be governed by :confval:`audio/min_buffer_duration` instead.
     The default is 5242880 bytes, which was the old hardcoded value (mopidy versions 3.1.0 or lower).